 - Removal from the group/class or particular lesson on a short-term basis.

 - Detention (up to 1hr 30 mins).

-- Withdrawal of privileges, including withholding participation in educational visits or sports events

-- which are not essential to the curriculum.
+- Withdrawal of privileges, including withholding participation in educational visits or sports events which are not essential to the curriculum.

 - Completion of work or extra work.

 - Carrying out a useful task in the school such as litter picking.

-- Internal suspension.
+- Internal Exclusion (isolation).

-- Suspension.
+- Fixed-Term Exclusion.

 - Permanent Exclusion.